Much Better Adventures

 2hrs

 Another day in tropical paradise awaits.
-Sail all around the dreamy islet of Ilheu das Rolas (sea conditions permitting), fringed by deserted beaches, before exploring it on foot, hiking the maze of verdant jungle trails to the sound of exotic birds.
+Take a boat around the dreamy islet of Ilheu das Rolas (sea conditions permitting), fringed by deserted beaches, before exploring it on foot, hiking the maze of verdant jungle trails to the sound of exotic birds.
 Climb up a promontory, where a monument marks the equatorial line which runs through the island, then enjoy some fresh fish at Praia Café beach.
 Spend a few hours swimming and snorkelling the crystal clear waters – eyed peeled for sea turtles.
-Tonight, you'll meet with the NGO Programa Tatô and learn about their successful sea turtle conservation project.
+Between November and April you'll have the chance to meet with a representative of the NGO Programa Tatô and learn about their successful sea turtle conservation project.
 São Tomé is an important breeding and feeding area for five of the world's seven species of sea turtle, so the chances of witnessing them nesting (Nov to Feb) or the release of baby turtles (Jan to Apr) are pretty high!

 Day 4